Mernda Park Primary School

 SPORTS CLUB

-3/4 Sports Club is run by Kosta at lunchtime on Wednesdays and Fridays each week, while 5/6 Sports Club is run by Anthony at lunchtime on Mondays, Tuesdays, and Thursdays each week.
+3/4 Sports Club is run by Verona at lunchtime on Wednesdays and Fridays each week, while 5/6 Sports Club is run by Ryan at lunchtime on Mondays, Tuesdays, and Thursdays each week.

 The Aims of Sports Club: